Skip to content

 • Non member – $8,000

-Applications for the 2026 Measuring Love Cohort will open on March 2, 2026.
+Applications for the 2026 Measuring Love Cohort are now open.
+Submit your application.

 Activities will include a mix of virtual and in-person sessions and will run from June – October 2026.
 Participants will practice core concepts presented in the self-published brown paper Burning Love: An Invitation to Transformative Action, and engage in small and large group praxis for real time application.
 Additionally, participants should expect to be co-creators of adaptive tools as sessions progress, rooted in being a community of practice.

 We invite you to attend the informational webinar on March 16 from 1:00 – 2:00 pm ET to learn more about Measuring Love.
-Register here.
+Register for the informational webinar.